moneroexamples/onion-monero-blockchain-explorer/README.md

  - the only explorer showing encrypted payments ID
  - the only explorer with the ability to search by encrypted payments ID, tx public keys, outputs public keys, input key images
- - the only explorer showing ring signatures for inputs
+ - the only explorer showing ring signatures

 ## Prerequisite